 - Courses used to fulfill the minor requirements may be applied toward the Seven-Course Breadth requirement, for Letters & Science students.

 - No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs.

 - All minor requirements must be completed prior to the last day of finals during the semester in which you plan to graduate.
 If you cannot finish all courses required for the minor by that time, please see a College of Letters & Science adviser.

 - All minor requirements must be completed within the unit ceiling.
 (For further information regarding the unit ceiling, please see the College Requirements tab.)

-- With the approval of a minor adviser, students may take up to two courses outside the Berkeley English department (e.g. in other departments, other academic institutions, and education abroad programs).
+- With the approval of a minor advisor, students may take up to two courses outside the Berkeley English department (e.g. in other departments, other academic institutions, and education abroad programs).
 Students will submit a Petition for Approval of a Course Taken Outside the Department to a minor adviser.
-This form can be found in the racks outside 319 Wheeler Hall.
+This form can be found at the front desk in 319 Wheeler Hall.
 The student’s request for course approval will include a course syllabus and a compelling intellectual rationale, one that explains how the student’s work for the English minor will be enriched through the inclusion of the particular outside course the student wishes to take.
-There is no preapproved list of courses.
+There is no pre-approved list of courses.

 - Only one Summer Session course taken at UC Berkeley may be counted toward the minor.

 - Creative Writing courses in the English department do not count toward the minor.